EpsilonSolutions/netscaler-command-reference/docs/snmp/snmp-trap/snmp-trap.md

 If the string includes one or more spaces, enclose the name in double or single quotation marks (for example, "my string" or 'my string').

 <b>srcIP</b>
 IPv4 or IPv6 address that the NetScaler appliance inserts as the source IP address in all SNMP trap messages that it sends to this trap listener.
-By default this is the appliance's NSIP or NSIP6 address, but you can specify an IPv4 MIP or SNIP address or a SNIP6 address.
+By default this is the appliance's NSIP or NSIP6 address, but you can specify an IPv4 MIP or SNIP/SNIP6 address.
+In cluster setup, the default value is the individual node's NSIP, but it can be set to CLIP or Striped SNIP address.
+In non default partition, this parameter must be set to the SNIP/SNIP6 address.

 <b>severity</b>
 Severity level at or above which the NetScaler appliance sends trap messages to this trap listener.
 The severity levels, in increasing order of severity, are Informational, Warning, Minor, Major, Critical.
 This parameter can be set for trap listeners of type SPECIFIC only.
 The default is to send all levels of trap messages.